-An Interconnection Customer or Wholesale Market Participant seeking to transfer ownership interests in a PJM agreement, or make changes to the corporate name or contact information shall provide the following documentation to PJM:
+A Project Developer or Wholesale Market Participant seeking to transfer ownership interests in a PJM agreement, or make changes to the corporate name or contact information shall provide the following documentation to PJM:

-- Written notification to the VP of Planning, PJM Interconnection, L.L.C. identifying the updated name and contact information for the Interconnection Customer or Wholesale Market Participant (refer to Attachment G for entity change notification forms); - An IRS Form W9 reflecting the new entity name and address, as applicable; - A certificate of good standing from the acquiring entity's state of organization, as applicable; - · A list of the current officers of the acquiring entity, as applicable; and
+- Written notification to the VP of Planning, PJM Interconnection, L.L.C. identifying the updated name and contact information for the Project Developer or Wholesale Market Participant (refer to Attachment G for entity change notification forms); - An IRS Form W9 reflecting the new entity name and address, as applicable;

-A public copy of the application filed with the Federal Energy Regulatory Commission pursuant to section 203 of the Federal Power Act, as applicable.
+- A certificate of good standing from the acquiring entity's state of organization, as applicable; - A list of the current officers of the acquiring entity, as applicable; and - A public copy of the application filed with the Federal Energy Regulatory Commission pursuant to section 203 of the Federal Power Act, as applicable.

-If a document listed above is not applicable to the requested change, the Interconnection Customer or Wholesale Market Participant shall explain why it is inapplicable.
+If a document listed above is not applicable to the requested change, the Project Developer or Wholesale Market Participant shall explain why it is inapplicable.

-If the Interconnection Customer or Wholesale Market Participant will be assigning a PJM agreement to a new entity, and prior consent is required or requested, PJM will draft a consent to assignment agreement to be executed by all parties to the PJM agreement, as well as by the assignee.
-Alternatively, if the current entity represented in the PJM agreement is making a change to the corporate name or contact information, or is assigning the PJM agreement to an affiliate such that no prior consent is required, PJM will draft an agreement to amend to be executed by all parties to the PJM agreement, and by the assignee as applicable.
+If the Project Developer or Wholesale Market Participant will be assigning a PJM agreement to a new entity, and prior consent is required or requested, PJM will draft a consent to assignment agreement to be executed by all parties to the PJM agreement, as well as by the assignee.
+Alternatively, if the current entity represented in the PJM agreement is making a change to the corporate name or contact information, or is assigning the PJM agreement to an affiliate such that no prior consent is required, PJM will draft an agreement to amend to be executed by all parties to the PJM agreement to amend to be executed by all parties to the PJM agreement to an affiliate such that no prior consent is required, PJM will draft an agreement to amend to be executed by all parties to the PJM agreement, and by the assignee as applicable.